 - If you have a reaction to niacin (skin flushing), you should probably only have a tablespoon or so of nutritional yeast per day.

-- If you don’t have a reaction, and are otherwise healthy, it’s very difficult to cause serious harm to your body by ingesting too much niacin from nutritional yeast.
+- If you don’t have a reaction to niacin, and are otherwise healthy, it’s very difficult to cause serious harm to your body by ingesting too much niacin from nutritional yeast.

 - Folate is controversial, and recent research suggests there should be no upper limit on its intake from food.

 What all that means (and keep in mind this is not medical advice!), is that if you want to be on the safe side, keep your nutrition yeast intake to 1 tbsp per day.